 In addition, the voice picking scenario does not require the operator to hold or operate a handheld device to scan barcodes so they will have both hands free to perform the pick.

 The voice picking system is more efficient for the warehouse and means that more picks will be performed by the warehouse staff per hour than regular picking.
 The overall accuracy of the pick is likely to increase as the operator is confirming their pick with the system before it is complete, so the operator knows that they have the correct part.

-With regular picking the operator has no verification and if they have picked the wrong item, that may not be found until the delivery is made to the customer.
-Studies have found that moving from a paper-based system to voice directed picking system can reduce picking errors by between 80 and 90 percent.
+With regular picking, the operator has no verification and if they have picked the wrong item, that may not be found until the delivery is made to the customer.
+Studies have found that moving from a paper-based system to a voice-directed picking system can reduce picking errors by between 80% and 90%.

 Companies will often look at voice picking systems and compare them against other technology such as “pick to light” systems.
 The voice picking system is more adaptable to the regular warehouse.

-A “pick to light” system requires that the warehouse operator pick from bin locations that are stationed in front of them and when a light appears they pick an item of items from that bin.
-However this requires that the company installs light systems on the bins and have the operator in one stationary location.
+A “pick to light” system requires that the warehouse operator picks from bin locations that are stationed in front of them and when a light appears they pick an item or items from that bin.
+However, this requires that the company installs light systems on the bins and have the operator in one stationary location.